codalab/codalab-worksheets/docs/REST-API-Reference.md

 ### `POST /bundle_stores`

 Add a bundle store that the user can access.
-Required JSON parameters:
+JSON parameters:
     - `name`: name of bundle store
     - `storage_type`: type of storage being used for bundle store (GCP, AWS, etc)
-- `storage_format`: the format in which storage is being stored (UNCOMPRESSED, COMPRESSED_V1, etc)
+    - `storage_format`: the format in which storage is being stored (UNCOMPRESSED, COMPRESSED_V1, etc).
+If unspecified, an optimal default will be set.
     - `url`: a self-referential URL that points to the bundle store.
     - `authentication`: key for authentication that the bundle store uses.
-Returns the UUID of the created bundle store.
+Returns the data of the created bundle store.

-### `PUT /bundle_stores/<uuid:re:0x[0-9a-f]{32}>`

-Update a bundle store that the user can access.
-Query Parameters:
-- `uuid`: uuid of bundle store
-JSON Parameters (needs to contain at least one of these):
-    - `name`: name of bundle store
-    - `storage_type`: type of storage being used for bundle store (GCP, AWS, etc)
-    - `storage_format`: the format in which storage is being stored (UNCOMPRESSED, COMPRESSED_V1, etc)
-    - `url`: a self-referential URL that points to the bundle store.
-    - `authentication`: key for authentication that the bundle store uses.

-### `GET /bundle_stores/<uuid:re:0x[0-9a-f]{32}>`

-Fetch the bundle store corresponding to the specified uuid.

-Returns a single bundle store, with the following parameters:
-- `uuid`: bundle store UUID
-- `owner_id`: owner of bundle store
-- `name`: name of bundle store
-- `storage_type`: type of storage being used for bundle store (GCP, AWS, etc)
-- `storage_format`: the format in which storage is being stored (UNCOMPRESSED, COMPRESSED_V1, etc)
-- `url`: a self-referential URL that points to the bundle store.

-### `DELETE /bundle_stores/<uuid:re:0x[0-9a-f]{32}>`
+### `DELETE /bundle_stores`

-Delete the specified bundle store.
-Note that you can't delete a bundle store unless there are no BundleLocations associated with it.
+Delete the specified bundle stores.
-Query Parameters:
-- `uuid`: uuid of bundle store

 &uarr; [Back to Top](#table-of-contents)